nahili-ansha/applied-ai-system-project/README.md

-# PawPal+ — AI-Powered Pet Care Scheduler
+# PawPal+ is an AI-Powered Pet Care Scheduler

 PawPal+ is a Streamlit web application that helps busy pet owners organize daily care for their pets.
 It combines a priority based scheduling engine with a Claude powered AI recommender to generate personalized task plans grounded in species-specific care guidelines.